mudassir060/Commands/Flutter.md

 To download and update your flutter SDK current branch.
 You have to upgrade for each flutter channel, if you switch the channel.
 Run this flutter command
     flutter upgrade
 ### Flutter Packages Get
+This flutter cli command downloads and includes the package used in the flutter project.
+If the package is already downloaded, it will use offline package stored in flutter SDK.
+    flutter packages get